 Can I drive other cars?

 Yes, our comprehensive policy allows you to drive other vehicles with third-party cover, unless it's specifically excluded by your insurer.
 If this is excluded, we'll state this when you get a quote.
-If you've already bought car insurance from us, check your certificate of motor insurance.
-There are conditions that apply to this benefit, so please view our Car Insurance Policy Booklet for more details.Back to top
+If you've already bought car insurance from us, check your certificate of insurance.
+The conditions that apply to this benefit are in your Car Insurance Policy Booklet.Back to top

 Can I drive abroad with my car insurance?

 AA Car Insurance provides the same cover you get in the UK in any EU country for up to 90 days in a year.
 So as a comprehensive policyholder, you have comprehensive cover when you drive within the EU.